BizMOOC – BizMOOC – Knowledge Alliance to enable a European-wide exploitation of the potential of MOOCs for the world of business

 Screenshot 3.1.: ClassCentral, course distribution by providers: https://www.class-central.com/report/moocs-2015-stats/, acessed on 25.02.2016.

-This subsection offers a brief overview of existing MOOC platforms in Europe.
+This subsection offers a brief overview of existing MOOC platforms in Europe from 2016.

 AFTP is an open online course platform dedicated to the free online delivery of a full curriculum of undergraduate and graduate courses in economics and finance.
 The platform offers certification of completion upon successful completion of a course and passing of examinations.

-Founded by Harvard University and MIT in 2012, edX is an online learning destination and MOOC provider, offering high-quality courses from the world’s best universities and institutions to learners everywhere.
-They are listing 90 global partners, many europeans among them.
+Founded by Harvard University and MIT in 2012, edX is an online learning destination and MOOC provider, offering high-quality courses from the universities and institutions to learners everywhere.
+They are listing 90 global partners, many European ones among them.
 The platform is a nonprofit and open source MOOC provider.

 The Open edX (https://open.edx.org/) platform on the other hand, is a free and open source course management system (CMS) that was originally developed by edX.
-Originally founded from the partners Harvard and MIT edx offers interactive online courses and MOOCs from universities and institutions.
-The Open edX platform is used all over the world to host Massive Open Online Courses (MOOCs) as well as smaller classes and training modules.
+Originally founded from the partners Harvard and MIT edX offers interactive online courses and MOOCs from universities and institutions.
+The Open edX platform is used to host Massive Open Online Courses (MOOCs) as well as smaller classes and training modules.

-Canvas was founded in 2008 and has now more than 700 employees.
+Canvas was founded in 2008 and by 2016 had more than 700 employees.
 It hosts more than 1,600 universities, school districts and institutions around the world.
 Canvas is composed as an LMS which is able to be used both with MOOCs and classic teaching concepts using blended learning.

-Futurelearn is a platform that brings together courses offered by 84 partners from around the world among them some well known UK and international universities and a range of internationally renowned organisations.
+Futurelearn is a platform that brings together courses offered by 144 partners from around the world among them some well known UK and international universities and a range of internationally renowned organisations.
 It also offers programmes, which basically consist of several courses provided by a HEI that lead to (after settling a fee) a certification of a particular university.
 The platform is owned by the Open University.
-According to the data on the website, more than 3,2 mln people have joined MOOCs of Futurelearn since 2013.
+According to the data on the website, more than 8 mln people have joined MOOCs of FutureLearn since 2013.

 France Université Numerique (FUN) is a platform conducted only in French and operated by the Public Interest Group (GIP) FUN-MOOC.
 Class central reports that “FUN is a MOOC platform made available to institutions of French higher education and their academic partners worldwide.
 Launched by the Ministry of Higher Education and Research in October 2013, this initiative aims to bring together projects in French universities and schools to give international visibility, and enable all public access to various courses and quality anywhere in the world.” (https://www.class-central.com/provider/fun)